ibm-cds-labs/pipes.connector.sugarcrm/README.md

 ##### Add the Connector into Simple Data Pipe

-Copy the repository into the Simple Data Pipes connectors directory (i.e., _/pipes/server/connectors_).
+Copy the _sugarcrm6x_ directory into the Simple Data Pipes connectors directory (i.e., _/pipes/server/connectors_).

 ##### Update the SugarCRM site_url